-- Align bore axis and POI (Point of Impact)
+- Align bore axis and POA (Point of Aim)

 The user has the option to tuck an offset optic all the way in closer to the scope, pivot it out or reverse direction if needed to optimize the setup.

-What's the most impressive about the pivoting mount is the ability to adjust reasonable point-of-impact to align the bore of the rifle.
-That means for any high bore axis rifles like the MCX, SCAR, X95 Tavor and HK416, and you can use this mount to eliminate offset aim that's typical associated with offset mounts on the market today.
+Most impressive thing is the ability to adjust the angle to align with the bore of the rifle.
+It's highly recommended for high bore axis rifles like the MCX, SCAR, X95 Tavor, HK416... and you can use this mount to eliminate offset aim that's typical associated with offset mounts on the market today.

 The mount currently offers 3 different base mounts with 2 different heights (Absolute Co-witness & 1.93") for